dvreeze/ocp-java-17-learning/doc/checklist.md

 #### Streams, functional interfaces, lambdas and method references

-*Lambdas and method references* have a *functional interface* as type, and they get this type from "immediate context", such as an *assignment*, *cast* or *method parameter*.
+*Lambdas and method references* have a *functional interface* as type, and they get this type from "immediate context", i.e., an *assignment*, *cast* or *method parameter*.
 The latter is the most usual case, as "functional" method arguments in *stream pipelines*.
 So lambdas and method references must get their type from an assignment, cast or method parameter.

 For *lambdas*, mind their syntactic requirements as well.
 If they are given in a context where other local variables exist,